 Parents may contact their child's teacher by calling the school at 334-687-1134 or using the teachers' school email.
 School emails will be provided at Open House.
-Teachers may set up a Remind 101 or Class Dojo app for contact as well.
-Parents may also use written communication such as a note or letter.
-At the end of the 1st nine weeks, conferences will be scheduled with all parents to review and discuss students' report cards.
+All teachers will use School Status to communicate with parents/guardian.
+When you receive the first message from your child's teacher, please add the assigned phone number to your contacts in your phone.
+Once you do this, the number displayed will be assigned to all communications between you and the teacher.
+At the end of the 1st nine weeks, conferences will be scheduled with all parents to review and discuss their child's report cards.
 Conferences will only be conducted with the parent or legal guardian of the student.